 Benito Mussolini was an Italian political leader who became the fascist dictator of Italy from 1925 to 1945.
 Originally a revolutionary socialist, he forged the paramilitary fascist movement in 1919 and became prime minister in 1922.
-Called “Il Duce” (the Leader) by his countrymen, Mussolini allied himself with Adolf Hitler, relying on the German dictator to prop up his leadership during World War II, but he was killed shortly after the German surrender in Italy in 1945.
+Called “Il Duce” (the Leader) by his countrymen or simply “Mussolini,” he allied himself with Adolf Hitler during World War II, relying on the German dictator to prop up his leadership.
+Mussolini was executed by firing squad shortly after the German surrender in Italy in 1945.

 Born on July 29, 1883, in Verano di Costa, Italy, Mussolini was the son of blacksmith and ardent socialist Alessandro Mussolini and a devout Catholic mother, Rosa Maltoni.
 By most accounts, Mussolini’s family lived in simple, small quarters.